Steering my own ship as opposed to being a crew member – why freelance works

 What impact did those labels have on your confidence, identity, or sense of belonging?

-When I was in subjects like maths, I found the logic too much and got disruptive and was seen as “different” or a “troublemaker”.
+When I was in subjects like maths, I found the logic too much, got disruptive, and was seen as “different” or a “troublemaker”.
 I was humiliated in maths class for tearing pages out of my book for creative things.
 That stuck with me.
 I was often told I was naughty, and that shaped how I saw myself for a long time.
 Instead of feeling understood, I felt like I was always doing something wrong, even when I was just being myself, so I masked and fortunately fell in with the right crowd rather than the wrong one- and I aspired to going to uni – journalism saved me.
-Looking back, I can see how much I internalised those labels, and how they affected the way I moved through the world for years
+Looking back, I can see how much I internalised those labels, and how they affected the way I moved through the world for years and an outlet to externalise which is why I became a writer – not because I was good at it – structure was always the problem but the ideas, oh the ideas flowed and the English teachers loved those creative ideas and sparked the seeds for what would grow next.
+Self-validation is always down to this, and I seek external validation through social media because of the labels as a child.
+I am enough, though, and I am worthy.

 Do you think society is too quick to focus on what neurodivergent people struggle with, rather than what they bring?